Facts & Figures

 External validation of the report

 The CR reporting for this sustainability report was not subject to external auditing or validation.
 The majority of corporate processes that underlie data collection for CR reporting are certified.
 We have already reported selected key figures for topics of very high importance in our non-financial statement.
-These have been verified by auditors as part of a limited assurance engagement.
+These have been verified by auditors as part of a limited or partly also reasonable assurance engagement.

 Please address questions about the report to firstname.lastname@example.org

 This report contains forward-looking statements.
 These statements reflect the current understanding, expectations and assumptions of MTU Aero Engines and are based on the information available to management at the present time.
 Forward-looking statements provide no guarantee that certain results and developments will actually occur in the future, and they entail risk and uncertainty.
 Consequently, for a variety of reasons, the actual future results of MTU Aero Engines may deviate substantially from the expectations and assumptions expressed here.
 MTU Aero Engines assumes no obligation to update the statements contained in this communication.

 We have opted for gender-neutral language in MTU’s communications, so this Sustainability Report is written in an inclusive way.
 To ensure readability and consistency, we follow rules that we have established in German for inclusive language@MTU.